-Securing accommodation in Malta is relatively straightforward, and expats will likely find good-quality housing to suit their lifestyle and budget.
+Securing accommodation in Malta is relatively straightforward, and you'll likely find good-quality housing to suit your lifestyle and budget.

-The stability of the real-estate market relies on several factors, including demand, building space limitations in Malta, and a growing expat population.
+The stability of the real estate market here relies on several factors, including demand, building space limitations in Malta, and a growing expat population.
 Expat investors capitalise on high-end properties for eventual returns, while pensioners often choose dwellings with lower property taxes, and young professionals prefer reasonably priced accommodation close to work prospects.

 Property prices in Malta are more affordable than in major European capitals, but there are regional variations and restrictions on foreign property ownership, so many expats decide to rent initially.